 … button and choose Copy link to Prototype with Hotspots disabled.

 In the browser If a document in Cloud has downloads enabled, you can download it by clicking Download Document at the bottom of the sidebar in the document view.

 Note: Clicking Download Document will always download the version of the document you’re currently viewing, even if that’s an older version.

-How to Use Versioning in Sketch Cloud
+How to Use Versioning with Cloud documents

 You can also see versions for specific Artboards (if they’ve changed) in the Artboard view.

 You can click on any version in the sidebar to view an older version.
 When you’re viewing an older version, you can click the See Latest Version button in the top-right to go straight to the latest version.

 Stars are a great way to indicate key updates in a document’s version history.
 Starring documents will help Cloud workspace members, both Contributors and Viewers, identify the most relevant updates.
 If you’ve shared the document with someone outside of your team with a link — such as guests that have inspecting and viewing permissions — they will only see starred updates.
 If there are no starred updates, we’ll show the latest update available.
 When you star a Library update, anyone working with that Library will receive every change associated to the starred update.
 After that, any unstarred updates won’t immediately send changes to Library users.

 - Star an update to help Contributors and members of your Cloud workspace identify important updates.